Samsung’s Fridge-Based Dating App: Refrigerating

 1. Eat, Match, Love

 In a world where 1 in 3 marriages start online… and last longer, Tinder and Bumble are apparently not enough to find love.
-As part of a promotional plug for Samsung’s new smart refrigerator, the company is launching a dating app, Refrigerdating.
-According to Samsung, Refrigerdating is a service that matches people based on the contents inside their fridge.
+As part of a promotional plug for Samsung’s new smart refrigerator, the company is launching a dating app, Refrigerating.
+According to Samsung, Refrigerating is a service that matches people based on the contents inside their fridge.
 All you have to do is open the app and snap a picture of the inside of your fridge.
 Samsung recommends refraining from tidying up beforehand as “cheating and relationships don’t go well together.”
 Users can then swipe right or left based on the contents of someone else’s fridge.
 For those who don’t have the $4K appliance, you can still use the app by taking a picture directly from your camera.
-Still think it’s a gimmick?
+Still, think it’s a gimmick?
 Samsung even worked with a relationship expert when creating the app.
 “Food is really a part of our lifestyle these days, and there are so many nuances of diet — there are people who are gluten-free or vegan — and often [they’re] most understood by someone who also has that diet,” said Laurie Davis, an online dating coach and author of the book Love @ First Click.
 Hey, is your refrigerator running?
 Then you better go match with it.

 2. Amazon Reconsiders NY HQ Location